Lean production and automation: How to find the right mix

 Lean Production System Matrix

-Lean production provides the optimum framework for efficient competitive production, based on a philosophy of comprehensive waste avoidance.
-To become lean, manufacturers need to attack waste everywhere by establishing processes—and utilizing the right kind of production systems—that enable you to:
+Lean production provides a framework for efficient competitive production, based on a philosophy of comprehensive waste avoidance.
+To become lean, manufacturers need to attack waste everywhere by establishing processes—and utilizing the right kind of production systems— that enable you to:

 - Reduce inventory